 Leave the Database selection at default.
 The examples in this document use the default database included with HDInsight.

-To start the query, use the Execute button below the worksheet.
+To start the query, select Execute below the worksheet.
 The button turns orange and the text changes to Stop.

 After the query has finished, the Results tab displays the results of the operation.
 The following text is the result of the query:

-You can use the Logs tab to view the logging information that the job created.
+You can use the LOG tab to view the logging information that the job created.

-Download or save results from the Save results drop-down dialog box in the upper left of the Query Process Results section.
+Download or save results from the Actions drop-down dialog box under the Results tab.

 To display a visualization of the query plan, select the Visual Explain tab below the worksheet.

-To display the Tez UI for the query, select the Tez tab below the worksheet.
+To display the Tez UI for the query, select the Tez UI tab below the worksheet.